SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 thought instead that some triviality was more important.
 We desperately need to organize our societies so their default action is to build, not destroy.

+Petrov died in 2017 at age 77.
+NPR (reference 5) has a nice obituary.

 ## Celebration

 Today in the "rationalist community"<sup id="fn3a">[[3](#fn3)]</sup> surrounding